 The Eighth Language Creation Conference

-We are happy to announce that the 8th Language Creation Conference will take place in Anglia Ruskin University, Cambridge, United Kingdom, on the 22nd and 23rd of June 2019.
-It will be hosted by Bettina Beinhoff.
+The 8th Language Creation Conference took place in Anglia Ruskin University, Cambridge, United Kingdom, on the 22nd and 23rd of June 2019.
+It was hosted by Bettina Beinhoff.

 The list of speakers and presenters along with their abstracts can be found here, while the conference schedule can be found here.
 Maps of the city of Cambridge and of the Anglia Ruskin University campus there can be found here.
-LCC8 presentations will be happening in the university’s Science Centre (SCI).
+LCC8 speakers presented in the university’s Science Centre (SCI).

 The dates for the conference are the 22nd and 23rd of June 2019 (Saturday and Sunday), with a pre-conference get-together on Friday evening, 21st of June.
 This timing makes it easier to find suitable accommodation, as many colleges will have rooms available.